 As they examine your dog, your veterinarian will ask questions including:

-- Which of your dog’s legs are affected?
+- Which of your dog’s legs is affected?

-- How long has the limping gone on?
+- How long has your dog been limping?

 - Have symptoms worsened or changed in any way?

 - Could your dog have gotten injured?
-How?
+If so, how?

-- Do certain activities appear to make the limping worse?
+- Do certain activities make the limping worse?

 Protect Your Pet

-Don’t forget to discuss pet insurance with your veterinarian.
-A good pet insurance plan can help policyholders to limit the stress and financial strain of both everyday pet care and medical emergencies.
+Don’t forget to discuss dog pet insurance with your veterinarian.
+Pet insurance plans can help pet owners limit the stress and financial strain of both veterinary emergencies and routine examinations.